New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 In summary, micro-retirements represent a significant shift in how individuals approach their careers and retirement planning.
 While offering an attractive alternative to traditional career trajectories, they require meticulous financial and career planning to ensure long-term security and fulfillment.
 As more people choose this path, ongoing evaluation of its financial stability and overall life satisfaction implications will be essential for maintaining the well-being of Owens Corning workforce.

 Recent legislative changes have transformed the retirement landscape for many.
-Starting in 2021, the SECURE Act raised the required minimum distribution age for retirement accounts to 72, from 70½.
+Starting As of 2026, the SECURE Act raised the required minimum distribution age for retirement accounts to 72, from 70½.
 This change provides more flexibility for individuals to grow their retirement savings and potentially delay distributions if not immediately needed.
 This is particularly beneficial for those considering early retirement or micro-retirements, as it allows more time for investments to compound, potentially resulting in a larger retirement fund.
 For Owens Corning employees, understanding and leveraging these changes can make a substantial difference in planning for a secure and flexible retirement (Source: IRS, published in December 2020).

 What is the Owens Corning 401(k) Savings Plan?